wsoula/notes/keep-austin-agile-2014/slides.md

 ---

-# Intro
+# Issues

+* New repos
-* Many new repos being created as we move to new platform
+    * many new repos being created as we move to new platform
+    * repeated work configuring jobs
+* Regressions
-* Tired of broken builds from pull request merges
+    * broken builds from pull request merges
-    * test early and often
+    * it merges cleanly but does it cause regressions
+* Cowboy Coders
+    * suddenly job starts failing and configuration is different
+    * no way to track configuration changes

+---

+# CI Monkey Solutions

+* New repos - automatically get ci jobs
+    * enhanced to detect build type
+* Regressions - repos automatically get github pull request builds
     * test the merge
-* Problems with jobs not being configured the way I thought they were and trying to figure out how they were changing
-    * Do not care what the configuration of the job is, because it is in source control
+* Cowbody Coders - configuration is in source control
-        * Can always get back to working config if someone changes it
-        * No one can manually configure the job
-            * have to continuously tell new people they cannot manually configure the job
-            * send them to documentation about how we use JJB

----

-# Intro

-* Tired of having to do the same thing over and over as the build guy
-    * created ci-monkey to keep from having to make the same changes over and over (drop yaml file and replace values)
-    * enhanced ci-monkey to detect build to keep from having to change repo the same way over and over (change build to actually build, version format)
     * Allows you to fix messed up config by just deleting the jenkins folder and running the ci-monkey
     * Allows to change config if everything is the same it can replace it in the yaml files

 ---

 # Jenkins Job Builder

-* Allows the job configuration for a repo to live within the source of that repo
+* Store job configuration in code base
+    * allows to see how job is configured without needing to go to jenkins
+    * can have multiple sets of the same job for different branches
 * Uses python under the covers
 * Opensource and easy to add new plugins to
     * I am an active contributor